lindasz9/ai-learning-journey/notes/01-machine-learning/01-Supervised-Learning.md

 ---

 ### 🔹 k-Nearest Neighbors (kNN)
-- **How it works**: Classifies a point based on the majority class among its k nearest neighbors in the feature space.
+- **How it works**: Classifies a point based on the majority class among its k nearest neighbors in the *feature space*.
+The optimal k value is selected using *cross-validation*.
 - **When to use**: Small datasets where relationships between points are intuitive.
 - **Strengths**:
   - No training phase